 Is Chicken Salad Good for a Diet?
-A Comprehensive Guide
+5 Powerful Reasons to Add It to Your Meal Plan

 In this guide, we’ll break down the nutritional benefits, common pitfalls, and simple tips to make chicken salad a healthy, diet-friendly option.
 Let’s dig in!